-Aspects Criteria Guidelines 6.
-Liabilities 6.2 Accounts Payable and Accrued liabilities 6.2 Accounts Payable and Accrued liabilities All material liabilities must be included as part of the Plan.
-Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
-A. The Plan must summarize and forecast the nature of current and expected payables and accrued liabilities.
-A. The Plan should include a detailed listing of current accounts payable and accrued liabilities, including but not limited to the following: Amount; Due date; Method of payment; and Creditor name.
-B. The Plan must provide support for the payments of payables included in the Forecast.
-B. The Plan should provide support for the payment of forecasted payables and accrued liabilities included in the Forecast.
-C. The Plan must summarize key terms of supplier agreements with consideration given to termination dates, penalties, transfer clauses, etc. and identify issues that could arise as a result of the wind-up.
-C. The Plan should include a summary of key suppliers and commitments and state the key terms of the supplier agreements if they will be impacted by the wind-up.
-The following should be included as applicable: 1.
-Termination dates; 2.
-Notification periods; 3.
-Penalties; and 4.
-Transfer clauses.
-Identify how these will be dealt with as part of the wind-up.
+- 6.2 Accounts Payable and Accrued liabilities

+- A. The Plan should include a detailed listing of current accounts payable and accrued liabilities, including but not limited to the following:

+- 1. Amount;

+- 2. Due date:

+- 3. Method of payment; and

+- 4. Creditor name.

+- B. The Plan should provide support for the payment of forecasted payables and accrued liabilities included in the Forecast.

+- C. The Plan should include a summary of key suppliers and commitments and state the key terms of the supplier agreements if they will be impacted by the wind-up.
+The following should be included as applicable:

+- 1. Termination dates;

+- 2. Notification periods;

+- 3. Penalties; and

+- 4. Transfer clauses.

 The Plan should outline how these supplier agreements will be terminated over the wind-up, in an effective and efficient manner, with an aim to minimize costs and penalties.
-To the extent that there are termination fees and penalties, these should be included in the
+To the extent that there are termination fees and penalties, these should be included in the Forecast.

-Forecast.

 Aspects Criteria Guidelines 6.
 Liabilities 6.2 Debt 6.2 Debt All material liabilities must be included as part of the Plan.
 Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
 A. The Plan must identify and quantify all short and long term debt.
-A. The Plan should outline all current and long term debt and provide a summary of the key terms of the agreements, including but not limited to the following details: Creditor name; Maturity date; Balance outstanding; Interest rate; Pre-payment penalties; and Termination clauses.
+A. The Plan should outline all current and long term debt and provide a summary of the key terms of the agreements, including but not limited to the following details: 1.
+Creditor name; 2.
+Maturity date; 3.
+Balance outstanding; 4.
+Interest rate; 5.
+Pre-payment penalties; and 6.
+Termination dauses.
 Financing receipts/disbursements should be included in the Forecast.
-B. The Plan must include a plan to exit and/or terminate the debt agreements, with an aim to minimize costs and penalties.
+B. The Plan must include a plar to exit and/or terminate the debt agreements, with an aim to minimize costs and penalties.
 B. The Plan should explain how each agreement will be terminated and/or wound up, with an aim to minimize costs and penalties (through negotiations with the counterparty where possible).
 To the extent that there are penalties and costs, these should be included in the Forecast.
 C. The Plan must consider the impact wind-up will have on covenants, if applicable.
 C. The Plan should identify and calculate the impact of the wind-up on covenant calculations, as applicable, and should include this with the Forecast.
 D. The Plan must assess if an increase in the lending is required in the wind-up period and summarize potential bank terms and security for any increase.
 D. The Plan should outline whether there will be a need for additional funding over the wind-up period (as shown by the Forecast), and include a plan to source the additional funding, including the nature of the funding (debt vs equity), the counterparty, the amount, and the expected terms and/or security that will be required.

 Satisfactory: The Plan includes a detailed listing of all liabilities, consistent with the financial statements, with identification and quantification of all payments required to satisfy each liability by the wind-up date, including a schedule of when these payments will be made.
 Payments required are supported by contracts and/or agreements.

 Partially Satisfactory: The Plan includes a detailed listing of all liabilities, consistent with the financial statements, with partial identification of payments required to satisfy liabilities.
 Exact amounts and timing of when these payments will be made is not clear, and/or not all liabilities are addressed.

 Unsatisfactory: The Plan does not sufficiently address how liabilities will be satisfied and/or does not calculate payments required to satisfy each liability.